LeSasse/intro_to_mricrogl_scripting/README.md

 ```
 gl.overlayload(nii)
 ```
 The opacity function changes
-the opacity of the image loaded which in our case is the mni152 template loaded in the beginning.
-It does not change the opacity of the overlay (there is another function for that).
+the opacity of the image indicated in the first parameter ('0' in this case) with 0 being the template, 1 being the first overlay and so on.
+In our case we set opacity for the mni152 template loaded in the beginning.
+It does not change the opacity of the overlay.
 I like to make the template slightly translucent, so that you can still see the template but the overlay has somewhat more intense colors.
 ```